edouardfouche/DataGenerator/README.md

 ### Use it

 See [src/main/scala/io/github/edouardfouche/incode_usage/example.sc](src/main/scala/io/github/edouardfouche/incode_usage/example.sc)
-for an example of incode usage.
+for an example of in-code usage.

 Generators
 ----------